 The 9x12 method is a proven direct mail marketing strategy that helps local businesses reach thousands of households affordably through shared postcard campaigns.

-Written by Dustin Myers · Updated April 2026
+Written by Dustin Myers · Updated May 2026

 If you already understand the business model and need a site, browse our 9x12 method website templates to see template options for EDDM and community card campaigns.